-Caffeine travels quickly from the gut to the liver within minutes of consumption, where it’s broken down into compounds that affect most of the body.
+Caffeine travels quickly from the gut to the liver within minutes of consumption, where it is broken down into compounds that affect most of the body.

-Caffeine keeps us more awake and alert as it inhibits the Adenosine from activating.
-This is why heavy coffee drinkers can find it difficult to sleep at night, they do not have an adequate level of adenosine.
+Caffeine keeps us more awake and alert as it inhibits the adenosine.
+This is why heavy coffee drinkers can find it difficult to sleep at night; they may not have an adequate level of adenosine.

 Why Limit Caffeine?

-A Natural Energy Drinks Free From Caffeine
+Naturally Energizing Drinks That Are Free From Caffeine

 Some caffeine drinks claim to be a natural alternative to coffee or energy drinks but do they really work?
 Here’s a rundown of the most popular caffeine-free energy drinks:

-Coconut water is quite simply, the water from inside the coconut.
-It’s not to be confused with the thick coconut cream you might find in curries or piña colada, which is made from coconut water and coconut “meat”.
+Coconut water is quite simply the water from inside the coconut.
+It is not to be confused with the thick coconut cream you might find in curries or piña colada, which is made from coconut water and coconut “meat”.

-It’s a great source of energy, as it contains more potassium than bananas.
-Potassium is a mineral that it’s common to be somewhat deficient in, and too little of it in your diet can cause fatigue and weakness as it helps regular muscle contractions.Unlike caffeine which is a band-aid solution to fatigue, coconut water’s potassium contents can help improve energy levels in the long run.
+Rich in potassium, containing even more than bananas, it is a great way to naturally boost your energy level.
+Potassium is a mineral in that is common to be deficient in, but too little of it in your diet can cause fatigue and weakness as it helps with regular muscle contractions in all of our major muscle groups.Unlike caffeine, which is a band-aid solution to fatigue, coconut water’s high potassium content can help improve energy levels in the naturally and, thus, longer-term.

 Barley And Chicory Coffee